 The pipeline also provides insight on productivity—calls made and received, emails sent and received, deals created and deals won—helping our sales team fine-tune efforts.
 Tracking individual team members’ contributions gives full transparency of overall efforts.
 Additionally, a sales team can set quotas and forecast numbers on a month-to-month and year-to-year basis.
 Those quotas can then be assigned to specific team members, holding all accountable for their goals.

 Moreover, with complete access to the sales pipeline, we’re able to produce an accurate production schedule for our development team.
-By knowing what we’re closing, we can add more work if our schedule permits, or schedule into the future accordingly if our team is producing at capacity.
+By knowing what will be closing, we can sell quick-turn projects if our schedule permits, or schedule into the future accordingly if our team is producing at capacity.

 2. Updating Contact Details